wyres/mynewt-generic-app/app-core/README.md

 LoRa Operation
 --------------
-The KLK wrapper round the stackforce stack is re-wrapped by the loraapp.c code in generic.
-Note that this auto-joins if not already joined on the first UL.
+The Lorawan api used is defined in the generic/loraapi_XXX packages.
+The same lorapi.h API is used no matter which stack underneath. generic/loraapi_KLK:
+This package uses the KLK wrapper round the stackforce stack.
+The JOIN phase is explicity handled by the appcore statemachine.
+Note that the KLK wrapper auto-joins on 1st UL, the lorawan api forces this to happen when join is requested by sending an initial UL packet with the current uptime. generic/loraapi_SKF:
+This package wraps directly onto the stackforce API.
+Note : not yet complete.

 An UL is not neccessarily sent every data collection loop - each module indicates if it has 'critical' data in its collection, and if no module is critical then no UL is sent.
 The config key MAXTIME_UL_MIN (0405) sets the maximum time that can elapse without an uplink (default 120 minutes) after which the UL data is sent anyway.